corinalogan/grackles/README.md

 2. McCune K, Rowney C, Bergeron L, Logan CJ.
 2017.
 [Does manipulating behavioral flexibility affect exploration?](./EasyToReadFiles/g_exploration.md) GitHub.

 3. Logan CJ, Johnson-Ulrich Z, Bergeron L, Rowney C, Seitz B, Blaisdell A, McCune K, Wascher CAF.
 2017.
 [Are the more flexible individuals also better at inhibition?](./EasyToReadFiles/g_inhibition.md) GitHub.

-4. Blaisdell A, Johnson-Ulrich Z, Bergeron L, Rowney C, Seitz B, McCune K, Logan CJ.
-2017.
-[Do the more flexible individuals rely more on causal cognition?
-Observation versus intervention in casual inference in great-tailed grackles](./EasyToReadFiles/g_causal.md).
-Note: this preregistration is also at the [Open Science Framework](https://osf.io/g5tnh/) because it occurred before the GitHub repository was created.
-I posted the .Rmd file here at GitHub to implement version tracking.
-GitHub.

 5. Logan CJ, Bergeron L, Rowney C, McCune K. 2017.
 [Does behavioral flexibility positively correlate with the number of food types eaten and foraging techniques used in a rapidly expanding species?](./EasyToReadFiles/g_flexforaging.md) GitHub.